Pizza Temperature and Time

 A perfectly cooked pizza should not be soggy.
 It shows that the toppings were pre-cooked before adding to the pizza dough.

-Too much kneading and rolling of the dough could result in a chewy feel.
+Too much kneading and rolling of the homemade pizza dough could produce a chewy feel.

 The Last Slice

 Pizza temperature and time are the critical determinants of how well your pizza will appear.
-It is important to preheat your oven at all times, for as we have seen, it has both quality and health safety advantages.
+It is important to always work with a preheated oven, for as we have seen, it has both quality and health safety advantages.

-Pick ovens based on what style of pizza you want to bake since different ovens have different temperatures, just as different pizzas take other times and temperatures to cook.
+Pick ovens based on what style of pizza you want to bake since different ovens have different temperatures, just as different pizzas take other times and temperatures to cook pizza.